nicocalu/PPI-Graphomer/README.md

 ```
 We have divided the whole step into several items in order to speed up the process by separating the esm large model prediction process from the affinity prediction process.

-## Results
-In the results folder there are three files detailing the model's predictions.
-The txt file records the pcc and mae, the png image plots the scatter plot, and the csv file records the predicted results for each pdb.